parsaeisa/Notes/DevOps/kubernetes.md

 For example postgre , mariadb , redis, nats, kafka, prometheus, etcd, etc.

+Replication of databases has some points that are mentioned [here](https://github.com/parsaeisa/Notes/tree/main/Software%20engineering/Database#highly-availability)

 StatefulSets require **human operations**.
 But this facts denies many of k8s main concepts like :
 * automation
 * less human intervention